up42/up42-py/docs/reference/up42-reference.md

 up42 is the base object imported to Python.
 It provides the elementary functionality that is not bound to a specific object of the UP42 structure (Project > Workflow > Job etc.).

-From it you can initialize these other objects, get information about UP42 data & processing blocks, read or draw vector data, and adjust the SDK settings.
+From it you can initialize existing objects, get information about UP42 data & processing blocks, read or draw vector data, and adjust the SDK settings.

 To import the UP42 library: